3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 <br>

-_"A trusted execution environment (TEE) means a secure area which can guarantee the confidentiality and integrity of the code and data inside of this area._
+_"A trusted execution environment (TEE) means a secure area which can guarantee the confidentiality and integrity of the code and data inside of this area."_*

+.footnote[

+\* J. Yao and V. Zimmer, *Building secure firmware: Armoring the foundation of the platform*.
+Apress, 2020. doi: 10.1007/978-1-4842-6106-4

+]

 ???